-- 78. The notional building benefits from variable speed pumping with multiple pressure sensors in the system. - 79.
-For zones where the ventilation system does not provide heating or cooling (but can include heat recovery), the fan power density for the notional building is the product of the fresh air supply rate for the activity type from the NCM Activity database and a specific fan power of 0.90 W per I/s. - 80.
+- 78. As noted in paragraph 76, the Notional building benefits from variable speed pumping with multiple pressure sensors in the system. - 79.
+For zones where the ventilation system does not provide heating or cooling (but can include heat recovery), the fan power density for the Notional building is the product of the fresh air supply rate for the activity type from the NCM Activity database and a specific fan power of 0.90 W per I/s.
+If the activity in the space requires the use of higher levels of filtration, e.g. high efficiency particulate air (HEPA) filters, then the specific fan power is increased by 1.0 W per I/s to account for the increased pressure drop. - 80.
 For zones with local mechanical exhaust where the fan is within the zone, the fan power density is the product of the user-defined (for the Actual building) exhaust rate and a specific fan power of 0.40 W per l/s.
 For zones where the mechanical exhaust is remote from the zone, the fan power density is the product of the user-defined (for the Actual building) exhaust rate and a specific fan power of 0.60 W per l/s.
 The exhaust fan energy will be an addition to the fan energy for supply ventilation.
 Note that the user-defined exhaust rate is not considered in the air load calculations. - 81.
-In zones with mechanical ventilation, the notional building benefits from demand control of ventilation through variable fan speed control based on CO2 sensors.
+In zones with mechanical ventilation, the Notional building benefits from demand control of ventilation through variable fan speed control based on CO2 sensors. - 82.
+Energy for other ancillary services in the building, such as secondary hot water circulation pump, where relevant, will be an addition to the fan and pump energy of the Notional building.

-- 82. Energy for other ancillary services in the building, such as secondary hot water circulation pump, where relevant, will be an addition to the fan and pump energy of the Notional building. - 83.
-The notional building has a power factor above 0.95 and automatic monitoring and targeting with alarms for out-of-range values (i.e. the adjustment factors in clause 6.1.7 Adjustment of BER of the 2021 Non-Domestic Technical Handbook apply).
+83. The Notional building has a power factor above 0.95 and automatic monitoring and targeting with alarms for out-of-range values (i.e. the adjustment factors in clause 6.1.7 Adjustment of BER of the 2022 Non-Domestic Technical Handbook apply).